-· Responsible for bank deposits and monthly bank reconciliation, credit card processing and receipt of incoming wires.
+- Responsible for bank deposits and monthly bank reconciliation, credit card processing and receipt of incoming wires. - Responsible for accounts payable, including receipt and verification of vendor invoices and preparation of checks twice monthly for the Executive Director's approval. - Responsible for preparing financial reports as directed by the Executive Director. - Prepare financial reports (bank statements, financial statements, ledger reconciliation, etc.) for the organization's reporting cycle (e.g., quarterly). - Work with the Executive Director to prepare the draft annual budget before the Fall NARST Board Meeting. - Responsible for ensuring that association tax reports are filed with IRS each year and coordinating with the Association's CPA. - · Maintain Officers & Directors (O&D) insurance as directed by the Board. - Cooperate with reviews/audits conducted by the Executive Committee as requested.

-- Responsible for accounts payable, including receipt and verification of vendor invoices and preparation of checks twice monthly for the Executive Director's approval. - · Responsible for preparing financial reports as directed by the Executive Director. - Prepare financial reports (bank statements, financial statements, ledger reconciliation, etc.), prior to each Board meeting and at the end of year fiscal year (December 31st). - Work with the Executive Director to prepare the draft annual budget before the Fall NARST Board Meeting. - Responsible for ensuring that association tax reports are filed with IRS each year and coordinating with the Association's CPA. - · Maintain Officers & Directors (O&D) insurance as directed by the Board. - · Cooperate with reviews/audits conducted by the Executive Committee as requested. - · Responsible for the maintenance and accuracy of the PayPal account. - · Weekly review of charges and systems processing. - Work directly with Management Company accounting staff on any misallocations and problematic charges.
+- Responsible for the maintenance and accuracy of the PayPal account. - Weekly review of charges and systems processing. - Work directly with Management Company accounting staff on any misallocations and problematic charges.